nicslevelcode/nicslevelAI/README.md

 # print('Hello World!')

-Welcome to my public showcase of projects that I've done with regards to Artificial Intelligence and Machine Learning
+Welcome to my public showcase of projects

 ## Useful Free Resources
 * The OSSU curriculum is a complete education in computer science using online materials: